-We’ve spent months testing and reviewing different accessories with one very simple goal: to help you equip your bike with the most important equipment from the very beginning.
+We’ve spent months testing and reviewing different essential accessories with one very simple goal: to help you equip your bike with the most important equipment from the very beginning.

 Kitted right, your bike can be the most reliable means to get from point A to B without sacrificing style, performance, and safety.
 And it all starts with putting the right accessories on it.